 This is advanced-level course in audio and music mixing and signal processing.
 Students will be expected to take pre-recorded multi-track audio and music production files and edit, mix, process, and master them at a professional level.
 Topics will include advanced-level sound design, multi-track digital mixing and signal processing, including audio compression, equalization, filtering, reverb, echo, delay, flanging, modulation, pitch shifting, chorus, and other digital effects.
-Prerequisite: MUS219 (may be taken concurrently).
+Prerequisites: MUS\219 (may be taken concurrently).
+(New course, Fall 2017; Updated April 2018)

-Ophthalmic Design & Dispensing (ODD)
+OPHTHALMIC DESIGN & DISPENSING (ODD\)

-BIO118, Anatomy and Physiology of the Eye (4 credits/6 contact hours)
+BIO\118, Anatomy and Physiology of the Eye (4 credits/6 contact hours)

 Open only to students enrolled in the Ophthalmic Design & Dispensing program.
 Designed to introduce the student to the basic anatomy and physiology of the eye, this course will include study of the eye and its associated structures.
 Students will conduct a detailed study of the eyelids and lashes, the orbit, extra ocular muscles, the crystalline lens, the retina, lacrimal apparatus, uveal tract, and the cornea.
 Included in the course is certification in Adult C.P.R., a segment on A.I.D.S. awareness, and a study of medical abbreviations and commonly used medical prefixes and suffixes.
 The laboratory component of the course includes dissection of cow's eye, as well as numerous slide and video presentations of ocular anatomy, physiology and surgery.

-ODD101, Introduction to Ophthalmic Dispensing (4 credits/6 contact hours)
+ODD\101, Introduction to Ophthalmic Dispensing (4 credits/6 contact hours)